CM points on Shimura curves via QM-equivariant isogeny volcanoes: Background

 \subsection{Shimura curves}

+The main source here is the foundational work of Shimura \cite{Sh67}, while for the background material on quaternion algebras and quaternion orders we recommend the classic \cite{Vig80} as well as the modern treatment in \cite{Voi21}.
 Throughout, we let $B/\mathbb{Q}$ denote the indefinite quaternion algebra of discriminant $D$ over $\mathbb{Q}$.
-Indefinite here means that $B$ is split at the infinite place, i.e. that we have an isomorphism
+We denote by $\Psi$ an isomorphism

-It follows that $D$ is the product of an even number of distinct rational primes, namely those at which $B$ is ramified.
+As $B$ is indefinite, the discriminant $D$ is the product of an even number of distinct rational primes, namely those at which $B$ is ramified.
 We will let $\mathcal{O}$ denote a maximal order in $B$, which is unique up to conjugation.
-We will also fix, using the terminology in \cite[\S 43.1]{Voi21}, a \textbf{principal polarization} on $\mathcal{O}$, i.e. an element $\mu \in \mathcal{O}$ satisfying $\mu^2 + D = 1$, which induces the involution
+We will also fix, following \cite[\S 43.1]{Voi21}, an element $\mu \in \mathcal{O}$, satisfying $\mu^2 = -D$, which induces the involution